peace-bi/AI-Reviewer/README.md

-# CVS-AI: AI-Powered Code Review System
+# AI-Powered Code Review System

 An intelligent code review system that leverages AI to analyze merge requests and provide comprehensive code reviews using GitLab integration and advanced language models.